Farms

 This shows that, although the principle of the three field system is usually stated to be one field for wheat, one for another crop and one fallow, in practice the cropping system was considerably more complex.

-After Enclosure, there was a complete change (although the trend probably began earlier).
+After Enclosure, there was a complete change in farming practices (although the trend probably began earlier).
 Rev. St.John Priest, A General View of Agriculture in Buckinghamshire (1813), p.372 records the acreage in Winslow as:

 - Meadow 719